Sengolda/pytwot/docs/logging.rst

     logging.basicConfig(level=logging.INFO)

-This will log everything being logged my pytweet!
+This will log everything being logged my pytwot!

 More advanced logging setups are possible by logging them to a file.
 You can do this like this